-- 3. Hold a minimum cumulative grade point average of 3.0.
-If the student does not meet this requirement, the student may request conditional admission. - 4.
-Score 500 on TOEFL (required of all students for whom English is a second language). - 5.
+- 1. Hold a completed graduate degree in the field of biblical studies from a regionally accredited institution. - 2.
+Submit an official transcript from each college or university attended to the director of graduate studies. - 3.
+Send official transcripts directly from all the schools attended to the office of Graduate Enrollment.
+Hand delivered copies, photocopies, and printouts of grade reports are not acceptable. - 4.
+Hold a minimum cumulative grade point average of 3.0.
+If the student does not meet this requirement, the student may request conditional admission. - 5.
+Score 500 on TOEFL (required of all students for whom English is a second language). - 6.
 Submit three letters of recommendation with specific comments regarding the applicant's academic work, any professional experience, and ability to complete successfully graduate study.
-These letters are usually from the applicant's previous faculty members or supervisory personnel. - 6.
-Submit a statement of approximately 1500 words specifying personal goals and stating ways in which the Ph.D. from the Kearley Graduate School of Theology will contribute to those goals. - 7.
-Include a \$45 nonrefundable application fee along with a completed application form and other required materials listed above. - 8.
-Submit a sample of a graduate research paper or thesis in biblical studies. - 9.
-Participate in an interview with the dean, director of graduate studies, and graduate committee. - 10.
-Receive approval by the director of graduate studies.
+These letters are usually from the applicant's previous faculty members or supervisory personnel. - 7.
+Submit a statement of approximately 1500 words specifying personal goals and stating ways in which the Ph.D. from the Kearley Graduate School of Theology will contribute to those goals. - 8.
+Include a \$45 nonrefundable application fee along with a completed application form and other required materials listed above. - 9.
+Submit a sample of a post graduate research paper or thesis in biblical studies. - 10.
+Participate in an interview with the dean, director of graduate studies, and graduate committee.. - 11.
+Receive approval by the director of graduate studies